Attacks and criminalisation of indigenous human rights defenders: report

 To the HRC at its 39th session

 The Special Rapporteur on the rights of indigenous peoples is gravely concerned at the drastic increase in attacks and acts of violence against, criminalisation of and threats aimed at indigenous peoples, particularly those arising in the context of large-scale projects involving extractive industries, agribusiness, infrastructure, hydroelectric dams and logging.
-The Special Rapporteur has therefore decided to prepare a thematic report to draw attention to the escalation of these concerns.
+The Special Rapporteur therefore decided to prepare a thematic report to draw attention to the escalation of these concerns.
+This report will be presented to the United Nations Human Rights Council in September 2018.

 The Special Rapporteur considers the collective and individual impact on indigenous peoples and assesses the effectiveness of prevention and protective measures, identifying good practices and prevailing challenges with regard to protective measures for indigenous peoples.
-The Special Rapporteur notes that indigenous peoples are subjected to criminalization in a range of contexts including structural racism and discrimination, areas which may be the subjects of future analysis and reports.
+Attention is also dedicated to the gendered impacts on indigenous women.